apollo

 Drug Warnings

 Inform your doctor if you have any history of serious infections, tuberculosis, liver, or kidney diseases, or a weak immune system, as it can worsen your health condition.
 This medicine is contraindicated in patients with leukemia or lymphoma, or an organ transplant as it can cause life-threatening conditions.
-Tysabri 300 mg Injection 15 ml may cause serious reactions including infusion-related or allergic reactions.
+Tysabri 300 mg Injection may cause serious reactions including infusion-related or allergic reactions.
 This medicine may also increase the risk of serious infections and hypersensitivity reactions in some patients.
 Hence, patients should be carefully monitored for any changes during and after the treatment course.
-Tysabri 300 mg Injection 15 ml is not recommended for use in children below 18 years of age as safety and efficacy are not established.
+Tysabri 300 mg Injection is not recommended for use in children below 18 years of age as safety and efficacy are not established.
 This medicine can cause Progressive Multifocal Leukoencephalopathy (PML) in most patients with compromised immune system.
-The chance of getting PML is more if the patient is exposed to John Cunningham Virus, if received Tysabri 300 mg Injection 15 ml for longer than 2 years or treated with other medicine that weakens your immune system.
-Hence it is important to inform your doctor about your complete medication history and previous medical history before receiving Tysabri 300 mg Injection 15 ml.
+The chance of getting PML is more if the patient is exposed to John Cunningham Virus, if received Tysabri 300 mg Injection for longer than 2 years or treated with other medicine that weakens your immune system.
+Hence it is important to inform your doctor about your complete medication history and previous medical history before receiving Tysabri 300 mg Injection.

 Drug-Drug Interactions